pacmaninbw/GenericDictionaryCpp/README.md

 Multiple constructors have been added, including a default constructor.
 # Todo Items
- - Add performance tests that test different containers in the GenericDictionary (std::vector versus std::map)
  - Integrate the generated performance tests into the unit testing.
- - Make sure all paths through the code are tested.